chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 - Maybe i will add an expiration timer for the records.
 - Add more enrich information based on DHCP Options (like Router,ntp server,dns servers) #if they have internal ips.
-- Test it on cluster mode (not cluster-in-a-box).
+- Test it on cluster mode with seperated nodes
+- Move Event `entity_found` to Proxy or Master Nodes with Broker
 - Test it and find bugs that maybe i missed.
 - Write a better README.